 Transition Support – Caresponsive.
 Caresponsive is busy creating an automated follow up call system for older adults leaving hospital or respite care.
 The technology records voice responses and insights, and uses them to better understand human needs and the specific needs of those leaving care.

 It’s heartening to see so many companies making such big strides in the caregiving field.
-There is increasingly intuitive and personalized support out there to help older Americans retain ownership of their lives as they age, and we appluad AARP for bringing some of the best into the spotlight.
+There is increasingly intuitive and personalized support out there to help older Americans retain ownership of their lives as they age, and we applaud AARP for bringing some of the best into the spotlight.